-SAP Calculations are a Building Regulations requirement and are required for all newly built dwellings.
+SAP Calculations are a Building Regulation.
+They are required for all newly built dwellings.
 The Standard Assessment Procedure forming part L of the England & Wales building regulations is a measure of the energy efficiency of a property.
-The goverment introduced the SAP assessment scheme to determine whether a building complies with the regulations.
+The government introduced the SAP assessment scheme to determine whether a building complies with the regulations.

 The building regulations spoken of above are:

 - Part F (Northern Ireland)

 At UK Building Compliance, we are able to professionally complete any SAP calculations for you.
 Our highly trained members of staff are ready to complete the task thoroughly and professionally.